NordIQuEst/nordiquest.github.io/_posts/2024-06-12-Nordiquest_Neic_conference.md

 The conference highlight was the workshop facilitated by Jake Muff.
 In a directly-to-action introduction to quantum computing, the participants were able to experience the NordIQuEst infrastructure by running basic tutorials on the VTT quantum computer [Helmi](https://www.vttresearch.com/en/news-and-ideas/finland-opens-quantum-computer-research-purposes-fusion-quantum-computing-and), through the [LUMI EuroHPC supercomputer](https://www.lumi-supercomputer.eu/).
 Entanglements were created and errors mitigated, in what was a first direct experience with quantum computing for many of the participants.

+Participants were able to submit their first job to VTT's 5 qubit quantum computer Helmi via the LUMI web interface.
+A focus of the workshop was highlighting what is needed to run on a real quantum computer versus using a simulator.
+Participants also had the opportunity to see a Variational Quantum Eigensolver (VQE) run on Helmi in real time, demonstrating current hybrid quantum computing in practice!

+{% include figure image_path="/assets/images/neic_conference_2024_jake_muff.jpeg" alt="Jake Muff giving a workshop introduction LUMI and Helmi" caption="Jake Muff giving a workshop introducing LUMI and Helmi" %}

 For those that could not join us in Tallinn, despair not, more training activities for 2024 will soon be announced!

 Additional information